Regular Expressions

 regexp-based field and record splitting, and

-text matching and substitutions with the match, sub, gsub,
+text matching and substitutions with the match

-and gensub functions, it is very important.
+functions, it is very important.

 Understanding this principle is also important for regexp-based record